Another US Covid-19 surge may look different, experts say, particularly for younger people. Here's how - KVIA

 You asked, we answered: Your top questions about Covid-19 and vaccines

-But while that age group is now relatively well protected, Wen said, younger groups are still vulnerable as the B.1.1.7 variant circulates.
-The variant is more contagious and may cause more severe disease, experts have said.
-Research suggests it may also be more deadly.
+But while that age group is relatively well protected, Wen said, younger groups are still vulnerable as the B.1.1.7 variant circulates.
+The variant is more contagious and research suggests it may also be more deadly

 It’s not just Michigan.